wilsonmar/Salesforce/README.md

 2) Clicking on a menu item displays on the <strong>main window</strong> in the middle of the screen.

    Each app has a different set of menu tabs going across the screen, beginning with <strong>Home</strong>

+   A key differentiator with Salesforce is that, unlike menus on Mirosoft Office software, which has menu items focused on user actions such as Edit and Print, Salesforce menu items are focused on <strong>information</strong> such as Opportunities and Contacts.

 3) Click the [+] at the right end of the menu.